futrime/lip/docs/en/creator_s_guide.md

 Currently we have not provided commands to pack a tooth.
 You can just zip everything (make sure tooth.json is under the root of the zip file) and change its extension name from ".zip" to ".tth".

+## GOPROXY related notice

+Since we are using GOPROXY as the proxy to fetch tooth files, please DO NOT place a go.mod file under the root of your repository.

 ## Next Steps

 You can read [tooth.json File Reference](tooth_json_file_reference.md) for more information.